 How to market new home/construction cleaning services

-For new home/construction cleaning services you will want to market to construction firms, general contractors, handy man services and other construction related businesses.
-These businesses will contract you out to clean homes that they have built or renovated.
-The homeowners rarely hire the cleaning service for these types of cleans.
+For new home/construction cleaning services you will want to market to construction firms, general contractors, handyman services, and other construction-related businesses.
+These businesses will contract directly with you to clean homes that they have built or renovated.
+You will rarely get hired by the homeowner for these types of cleans.

-To market to construction related businesses make calls or stop by offices to meet either the contractor or whoever oversees hiring subcontractors.
-The idea is to build a solid relationship so that you can service all their projects that they finish.
+To market to construction-related businesses, it is helpful to make calls or visit in person to meet with either the contractor or whoever oversees hiring subcontractors.
+The idea is to build a solid relationship with these businesses so that you can service all of their projects that they finish.